luwes/template-extensions/README.md

 ```

 A `TemplateInstance` instance is a subclass of `DocumentFragment` so it can
 be appended directly to the DOM.
+In addition it gets a new `update(params)`
+method that can be called to efficiently update the DOM parts.

 ## Usage